 With so many different roofing materials on the market, you might be wondering why you’re even looking at asphalt shingles in the first place.

 The answer is simple: asphalt roofing is a great choice for many homeowners because it’s cost-effective, durable, and easy to install.
-We’d say the benefits speak for themselves:
+We’d say the benefits of these types of roof shingles speak for themselves:

 Pros:

-• Cost-effective – Asphalt shingles are one of the most affordable types of roofing material.
+• Cost-effective – Asphalt options are one of the most affordable types of roof shingles.

 • Durable – Asphalt shingles can withstand winds up to 120 mph, making them a great choice for homeowners in hurricane-prone areas.